aengusmcmillin/aengusmcmillin.com/content/brain/basb.md

 Tags: [[Courses]] [[WIP]]

+### Unit 3: Note Taking for Creativity

+- Goal is to understand how note taking can enhance and support your creative output
+- Understand how digital note taking should be the core of a PKM system
+- Four Main Functions for Digital Note Taking
+  - Promote unusual associations between pieces of information
+    - Creativity is connecting things.
+Creatives are better at connecting things, and note taking can cultivate that skill
+  - Create visual artifacts
+    - It is easier for us to interact with physical and visual ideas, so it is important that the notes turn into something more concrete than ideas in the brain
+    - This allows spatial reasoning and pattern matching to operate against our ideas
+  - Incubate ideas over longer periods of time
+    - Rather than trying to finish a thought process all at once, it is better to have a slow burn.
+Let the ideas simmer and develop.
+    - Generate the equivalent of passive income for ideas.
+Build up a set of reusable notes that can be evolved and reapplied over time
+  - Provide the raw material for unique interpretations and perspectives
+    - Interpreting things and having a point of view is one of the most important skills.
+You need to have a strong, well developed perspective.
+    - Use your notes as raw material to build out your perspective.
+    - Generating this material can be time consuming, so it makes sense to build it up over time
+- Personal Knowledge Base
+  - Durable.
+It should be reliable and not have a single point of failure.
+  - Universal.
+It should be accessible anywhere.
+  - Visual.
+It should represent your ideas in a way that can be visualized.
+  - Centralized.
+It should contain all types of files.
+- Notes
+  - Personal, informal, quick and dirty
+  - Open-ended and never finished
+  - Low expectations for quality/finish
+  - Mix of diverse types of media
+  - Notes are not optimized for the consumption of others, purely optimized for you
+- Why is it worth it?
+  - There is a set of knowledge unique to you
+  - It is good to treat information gained as an investment rather a fleeting thing
+  - There is value in having your own personal library

 ### Live Session 1

 - Goals of the first lesson: Understand the objectives of the course, how it will be conducted, communication channels, and how to succeed